ReviewMyContract.aiReview My Contract

 What to Do

 Read every LOI provision with one question: 'If this were enforceable, would I be comfortable with this obligation?'
 For binding provisions, this question is easy — you are accepting real legal risk.
 For non-binding provisions, the question is still relevant because courts can find enforceability despite non-binding labels.
-Flag all eight red flag patterns above and address each before signing.
+Flag all ten red flag patterns above and address each before signing.
 If you are the party receiving an LOI drafted by the other side, assume their counsel has drafted it to maximize their protection — read it with healthy skepticism and annotate every ambiguous provision.

 Example Contract Language